-Associating cause and effect (often referred to as the "matching" process) is commented on in paragraph 157 of Accounting Principles Board Statement no. 4:
+29. Associating cause and effect (often referred to as the "matching" process) is commented on in paragraph 157 of APB Statement No. 4:

+- ...
 Although direct cause and effect relationships can seldom be conclusively demonstrated, many costs appear to be related to particular revenue and recognizing them as expenses accompanies recognition of the revenue.
-Examples of expenses that are recognized by associating cause and effect are sales commissions and costs of products sold or services provided.

-Paragraphs 159 and 160 of Accounting Principles Board Statement no. 4 discuss the procedures followed in the absence of a presumed direct association with specific revenue:

-If an asset provides benefits for several periods, its cost is allocated to the periods in a systematic and rational manner in the absence of a more direct basis for associating cause and effect.
-The cost of an asset that provides benefits for only one period is recognized as an expense of that period (also a systematic and rational allocation).
-This form of expense recognition always involves assumptions about the pattern of benefits and the relationship between costs and benefits because neither of these two factors can be conclusively demonstrated.
-The allocation method used should appear reasonable to an unbiased observer and should be followed systematically.
-Examples of items that are recognized in a systematic and rational manner are depreciation of fixed assets, amortization of intangible assets, and allocation of rent and insurance.
-Systematic and rational allocation of costs may increase assets as product costs or as other asset costs rather than increase expenses immediately, for example, depreciation charged to inventory and costs of self-constructed assets.
-These costs are later recognized as expenses under the expense recognition principles.
+Examples of expenses that are recognized by associating cause and effect are sales commissions and costs of products sold or services provided. - 30.
+Paragraphs 159 and 160 of APB Statement No. 4 discuss the procedures followed in the absence of a presumed direct association with specific revenue: - ...
+If an asset provides benefits for several periods its cost is allocated to the periods in a systematic and rational manner in the absence of a more direct basis for associating cause and effect.
+The cost of an asset that provides benefits for only one period is recognized as a expense of that period (also a systematic and rational allocation).
+This form of expense recognition always involves assumption about the pattern of benefits and the relationship between costs and benefits because neither of these two The allofactors can be conclusively demonstrated. cation method used should appear reasonable to an unbiased observer and should be followed systematic-Examples of items that are recognized in a systematic and rational manner are depreciation of fixed assets, amortization of intangible assets, and allocation of rent and insurance.
+Systematic and rational allocation of costs may increase assets as product costs or as other asset costs rather than increase expenses immediately, for example, depreciation charged to inventory and costs of selfconstructed assets.
+These costs are later recognized as expenses under the expense recognition principles. - ...
 [The immediate recognition] principle of expense recognition results in charging many costs to expense in the period in which they are paid or liabilities to pay them accrue.
 Examples include officers' salaries, most selling costs, amounts paid to settle lawsuits, and costs of resources used in unsuccessful efforts.
 The principle of immediate recognition also requires that items carried as assets in prior periods that are discovered to have no discernible future benefit be charged to expense, for example, a patent that is determined to be worthless.

-The term "initial direct costs" is defined in paragraph 8 of FASB Statement no. 17, Accounting for Leases-Initial Direct Costs, as follows:
+31. The term "initial direct costs" is defined in paragraph 5 (m) of Statement of Financial Accounting Standards No. 13, Accounting for Leases, as follows: